The Quebrada de las Conchas is one of the most beautiful scenic drives in one of the most beautiful regions in Argentina.

 The acoustics are magnificent, and there are usually musicians inside playing local folkloric music.

-We were lucky to arrive at the same time as a massive tour bus.
+On our first visit we were lucky to arrive at the same time as a massive tour bus.
 I have never said that before (and likely never will again).

+However, this particular tour group was a large group of Argentine retirees.
 They formed a dance party, singing and dancing with the musicians in the amphitheater.
-It was such a cool experience to watch.
+It was such a memorable experience.

 Garganta del Diablo – The Devil’s Throat

-Such a menacing name and they seem to love it Argentina!
+Such a menacing name and they seem to love it Argentina.

-There’s a Devil’s Throat waterfall in Iguazu and a Devil’s Throat waterfall hike in Tilcara in Jujuy.
+There’s a Devil’s Throat waterfall in Iguazu Falls and a Devil’s Throat waterfall hike in Tilcara in Jujuy.

 This final formation is smaller than the Anfiteatro but no less stunning.
 You’re allowed to climb up the rocks and explore inside the canyon.